OPENDAP/cloudydap/nasa_logs/README.md

 given to the cloudydap project.
 The scripts will massage the logs into JSON form and upload them into a locally running instance of Kibana/Elastic Search.
-In the process a resource_id representing each granule accessed file in the host server are extracted from the request paths submnitted bye the client.
+In the process a resource_id representing each granule file accessed in the log are extracted from the request paths submnitted bye the client.
 This allows us to examine traffic on a a particular resource as a conglomerate of the various alternative services and encodings layered upon it.